 If any student needs to ride another bus, or depart from his/her bus to other than his/her designated place, MUST PROVIDE A NOTE (to office staff) THE DAY BEFORE, UNLESS IT IS AN EMERGENCY.

-A Preschool or Kinder Parent/ Guardian must be at the bus stop for their child.
+For Preschool, Transitional Kindergarten and Kindergarten, A Parent/Guardian must be at the bus stop for their child.